rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

-On one hand, this benefits decentralization, as any attempt to monopolize mining will result in inevitable attack and disintegration, and the cost of bureaucratic overhead will make the larger miners feel the most pain.
+On one hand, this benefits decentralization, as any attempt to monopolize mining will result in inevitable attack and disintegration, and the cost of bureaucratic overhead will make the larger miners suffer most.
 Mining, even if the value of Bitcoin was stable, is like a continuous arbitrage opportunity
- (finding cheap enough electricity to power advanced enough miners), with profits that inevitably diminish through competition.
+ (finding cheap enough electricity to power advanced enough machines), with profits that inevitably diminish through competition.
 This forces miners into survival mode, and as the weak miners fail this will tip the surviving miners